 To learn more about the Personal Care Attendant Program, click here.
 The application process begins by contacting one of Kentucky’s local Area Agencies on Aging and Independent Living.
 These agencies are specific to one’s county of residence; one can find their local office on this webpage.

 The agency will provide a coordinator that guides the applicant through the process.
-Interested parties should be aware that as of March 2019 there is a wait list for participation in this program.
+Interested parties should be aware that there may be a wait list for participation in this program.